ROADS © www.rt66pix.com

 Cargo moved on trains in both directions along with people.
 To oversimplify: initially CA shipped out raw materials and specialized agricultural products, while receiving settlers and badly-needed manufactured goods from the East.

 Nationwide, a great deal of speculative overbuilding, linking little towns by rail, occurred in the late-1800s.
-Modern diesel-electric equipment began replacing coal and oil-fired steam locomotives beginning in the 1930s and accelerating after World War II.
+Modern diesel-electric equipment began replacing polluting and inefficient coal and oil-fired steam locomotives beginning in the 1930s and accelerating after World War II.
 Steam was essentially gone by 1960, except on "tourist" railroads.

 Between 1920 and 1980 railroads declined financially, with competition from trucks, cars, buses and airlines because of the growing highway system.
 Rail passenger service became unprofitable, was reduced, and then restructured under Amtrak, a US government corporation.
 Eventually, regulators permitted widespread mergers and pulling-up unnecessary tracks.
 Today's railroads are again profitable hauling freight, while Amtrak operates a skeletal passenger system at a persistent loss, subsidized by taxpayers.

 The Lincoln Highway deserves to be called the "Father Road" to today's highway system.
 This pioneering automobile route was set up in 1913 by auto industry leaders and car owners--not government.
 It ran some 3,400 miles (5,450 km) from New York NY across the continent to San Francisco CA. It was named for President Abraham Lincoln (1809-65) and existed from 1913-26.

 Sections later became part of US 30, 40 or 50.
 Still later, Interstate-80 crossed the same general areas.
 Fragments of the Lincoln Highway including the lovely OH brick section above remain in use as local roads.